About Samantha

 Trained in both classical ballet and fine art, Samantha developed a deep sensitivity to gesture, form, and composition.
 She studied at the Art Students League and later at the Hartford Art School, where she was mentored by Ellen Carey, Fred Wessel, and Mary Frey.
 Her many years of working in the photography industry as a visuals editor with the utmost talented photographers and artists further refined her eye for light and image making.

 Influenced by her love for the great masters and Renaissance painting, her practice blends traditional realism with an intuitive expressive approach.
-She is currently focused learning how to draw realistically from life and using the Bargue technique, while creating paintings using gouache for a more immediate and experimental approach to making art.
+She is currently focused on learning how to draw realistically from life using the Bargue and cast method techniques, while creating paintings using gouache for a more immediate and experimental approach to making art.

 Samantha was born and raised in NYC and has traveled extensively.
 She currently calls Madrid, Spain home.
-She ships prints worldwide and can collaborate on special projects and commissions.
+For inquires on purchasing original art work, commissions and collaborating on special projects please fill out the form on the CONTACT PAGE.